 Epoxies are created through reacting a hardener and an epoxy resin or by reacting the resins with themselves.
 Epoxy resins are a vast class of prepolymers and polymers containing more than one epoxy group, also often referred to as glycidyl or oxirane groups.
 The majority of epoxy resins are an industrial product derived from petroleum and are themselves the result of a reactive process involving epoxide units (cyclic ethers with three ring atoms).

 Depending on the type of reaction used to produce them, cured epoxy resins can have variable chain lengths and purity grades, corresponding to various molecular weights.
-They can be either low-molecular honey-like liquids or high-molecular substances, with a more viscous aspect.
+They can be either low-molecular honey-like liquids or high-molecular, solid substances.
 Their molecular weight often determines their potential uses and applications.

-The most common epoxy resins are based on reacting epichlorohydrin with Bisphenol A. This reaction produces a different chemical substance called Bisphenol A diglycidyl ether, which is a low-molecular resin more commonly known as BADGE or DGEBA.
+The most common epoxy resins are based on reacting epichlorohydrin with Bisphenol A. This reaction transforms the basic building blocks into a different chemical substance called Bisphenol A diglycidyl ether, which is a low-molecular resin more commonly known as BADGE or DGEBA.
 It represents the smallest type of epoxy resin.
 Currently, BADGE-based resins are the most widely commercialised resins of this kind.

 For more information about how to handle epoxy resins in safety visit Worker Safety.